delphidabbler/htmlres/Docs/ReadMe.txt

 the source code of stable releases, choose a tag in the form vX.X.X where X.X.X is the release version number.

-Source code licensing information is provided in the file LICENSE.md that will be in the root of the source code tree.
+Source code licensing information is provided in the file LICENSE.md in the root of the source code tree.

 --------------------------------------------------------------------------------